nafwa03/DietitianCalculators/README.md

 Milligrams to mEq,
 Hamwi,
 Corrected Calcium,
-Vitamin D IU to ug and ug to IU
+Vitamin D IU to ug and ug to IU,
+Nitrogen Balance

 Upcoming:
 BSA,